Page Refresh AI/Blog/AI Citation Checklist for Existing Blog Posts

 AI citation work is mostly page-quality work.
 A blog post must be crawlable and useful first, then it needs clear answers, visible evidence, specific entities, and sections that can be understood without extra cleanup.

 Use this checklist for one existing blog post at a time.
-It is meant for refresh decisions, not for producing a large set of new pages.
+It is meant for refresh decisions, not for producing a large set of new pages or hiding extra claims in metadata.

-Short answer: make the post clear, specific, and source-backed
+Short answer: make the post clear, specific, and verifiable

 To make an existing post easier to cite in AI search, put the answer near the top, label entities clearly, support changing claims with primary sources, and turn vague sections into extractable steps, criteria, examples, or FAQs.